Table of contents

-cx PlatformGoogle reviews are customer-written ratings and comments that influence how your business appears in Google Search and Google Maps.
-If you want to increase Google reviews (and improve your overall rating), you need a process that is consistent, easy for customers, and aligned with Google’s policies.
-This guide is for local businesses, e-commerce brands, and B2B teams that want more reviews without spammy “hacks”.
-You’ll learn when to ask, what to say, how to use QR codes and automation, how to respond to negative feedback, and how to use a short survey workflow to improve experience before customers review you publicly.
+Google reviews are public, star-rated comments customers leave on your Google Business Profile, and your Google rating is the running average of those stars shown in Google Search and Google Maps.
+If you want to increase Google reviews — and actually improve your Google rating — you need a process that is consistent, easy for customers, and aligned with Google’s policies.
+This guide is for local businesses, e-commerce brands, and B2B teams that want more reviews and a higher star average without spammy “hacks”.
+You’ll learn the difference between review volume and rating (with the simple math behind it), when and what to ask, how to use QR codes and automation, how to handle negative reviews, and how a short survey workflow lifts your experience before customers review you publicly.

 How Google reviews work (and what you should avoid)